-The Southwestern Water Conservation District (SWCD) was created by the State of Colorado legislation through House Bill #795 which was approved by the General Assembly on April 16, 1941.
-The charter of the District is to protect, conserve, use and develop the water resources of the Southwestern basin for the welfare of the District, and to safeguard for Colorado all waters of the basin to which the state is entitled.
+The Southwestern Water Conservation District (SWCD) was created by the State of Colorado to protect, conserve, use and develop the water resources of the Southwestern basin for the welfare of the District, and to safeguard for Colorado all waters of the basin to which the state is entitled.
 It is one of four Conservation Districts in the state.
-(Read More…)
+Read More About Us Here!

 Public Trust Initiatives

-Go to the Colorado Water Congress website at cowatercongress.org for more information on Public Trust
+Go to the Colorado Water Congress website at www.cowaterstewardship.com for more information on public trust initiatives.

 SWCD Board Meetings

-Southwestern Water Conservation District actively supports water related projects and programs throughout the District’s 9 counties.
+Southwestern Water Conservation District actively supports water-related projects and programs throughout the District’s nine counties.
 Ongoing support is given to organizations whose work greatly impacts our water resources.
 For information on our programs and funding opportunities, please click here.

 Looking for information on local and state water resources?
 Visit our Resource section for useful links.